kneyugn/the-scaffolder/README.md

    - process-files.js
 ```

-When a "repository_dispatch" event is called, the templating workflow runs the build job.
-It first clones from the "dev-templates" repo to get the nunjuck scripts and the corresponding template.
+When a "repository_dispatch" event is called, the templating workflow runs the "build" job.
+It first clones from the "dev-templates" repo to get the nunjucks script and the corresponding template.
+The nunjucks templating engine runs through all of the files in the template directory and places the new file in the "output" directory.
 After, a git commit is made and changes are pushed to the current repository.

 ## Todo

 - We do not need to move over all workflow files when a template is created.
 Instead the "kneyugn/the-scaffolder" template could be optimized to have only 1 workflow file.
 A new workflow files and a new repository_dispatch type called "on_pre_scaffolding" should be introduced.
 This workflow file, when executed, will pull down the matching workflow and commit this new file to the new repository.
 Then, we resume to send a "repository_dispatch" event of one of the following types "angular", "dotnet", or "templating" to execute the final workflow.